 Communicate effectively orally and in writing

-Within GenEd, students who communicate effectively use spoken and written language to construct a message that demonstrates the communicator has established clear goals and has considered her or his audience.
+Within GenEd, students who communicate effectively use spoken and written language to construct a message that demonstrates the communicator has established clear goals and has considered their audience.
 Effective messages are organized and presented in a style appropriate to the context.

 Scientific & Quantitative Reasoning